 Two-year program support for Re-Imagining Orange Grove, an intergenerational creative place-making project focused on the Orange Grove corridor, the highest-crime area in Pasadena.

-Two-year program support to establish a full-time volunteer coordinator position to recruit and train senior volunteers to help meet the needs of the rapidly growing youth population in San Pedro and Wilmington.
+Two-year program support to strengthen the intergenerational volunteer program to serve the at-risk youth population in San Pedro and Wilmington.

 One-year program support to improve the quality of life and learning for more than 750 children and 750 low-income seniors through intergenerational arts education and mentoring collaborations between affordable senior housing members and schools in Southern California.